Expecticament/expecticament/README.md

 # Hello there 👋
-I am ThatsNotM3, a YouTube content-maker, founder of ThatsNotGames game-dev studio and just a hobbyist making different projects.
+I am ThatsNotM3, a Game Developer, YouTube content-maker and just a casual gamer.

 ### «🔗» Links
 [📺• Me on YouTube](https://www.youtube.com/c/ThatsNotM3)